ios4u/Math-Blast/README.md

 Scoring algorithm is as follows:

-(Level target number X total gems used) X Distinct gems used
+(Level target number * total gems used) * Distinct gems used

-*Level 1 target number starts at 4, and increments after each level.
+Level 1 target number starts at 4, and increments after each level.

 ## Features